IuCC123/IuCC123/README.md

    - 💻 HTML and CSS
    - 🌟 JavaScript

-Feel free to create pull requests in any my repositories, they only help and motivate me to continue working on them.
+Feel free to create pull requests in any of my repositories, they only help and motivate me to continue working on them.